rajpalc7/indy-did-method/spec/10_did_operations.md

 ### Deactivate

-Deactivtion of a `did:indy` DID is done by setting the [[ref: NYM]] verkey to null.
+Deactivation of a `did:indy` DID is done by setting the [[ref: NYM]] verkey to null.
 Once done, the DIDDoc is not found (per the [DIDDoc Assembly Rules](#diddoc-assembly-steps)) and the [[ref: NYM]] cannot be updated again.

 ::: warning dead link